manuelbieh/react-book/ecosystem/state-management.md

 const store = createStore(rootReducer);
 ```

-I do not want to go into too much detail, however a few things should be properly instead.
+I do not want to go into too much detail, however a few things should be explained properly.
 Let's look at each `switch` block in turn in which each `case` block returns a new state object.

 Let's start with `SET_USER`: the **state object** being created here changes the `user` object and sets its `name` property to `action.payload.name` as well as the `accessToken` property to `action.payload.accessToken`.
 One could also set `user` to `action.payload` but this would mean that the complete **payload** of the **action** would be transferred to the `user` object.
 Moreover, one has to ensure that the `action.payload` is an object as to not change the initial form of the `user` object.
 This could become problematic if other parts of the **reducer** also access this object and its type had suddenly changed.
 We have ignored all other properties in our example by explicitly accessing `name` and `accessToken` from the **payload** of the action.